Automate-Medical/pft-extractor/README.md

 A project for managing pulmonary function test data using AWS.

+PFT X uses Textract and regular expressions to filter pulmonary function test data out of PDF format and into structured JSON.

 **Note** This project is for demonstration purposes only.

 # Architecture